Skip to main content

 Located in Marcq-en-Barœul, Hauts-de-France

-This large neoclassical style andirons are made of brass.
-This is a French work.
-Circa 1970.
+This pair of andirons is made of brass.
+They are showing prancing horses.
+This a French work, circa 1970.

 Category